 An Open Letter to a Student

-If you are one of many people thinking about enrolling in a study program in 2016, or even completing study you have started, you cannot be unaffected by the shock waves of vocational training groups defaulting on their obligations.
+If you are one of many people thinking about enrolling in a study program, or even completing study you have started, you cannot be unaffected by the shock waves of vocational training groups defaulting on their obligations.

 Some training organisations have been taking government money and using student loans for their own benefit, sometimes totally ignoring their obligations to their students.
 I feel shocked and deeply disappointed.

 These dishonest organisations are not many but they are large and prominent.
 Everyone has heard about them.
 They are not real educators.
 They are people who have used an opportunity to enrich themselves and whether they meant to or not, have betrayed students and can potentially damage a generation of Australians who begin to think that education is not worthwhile.